-- PHP is a recursive acronym for “PHP: Hypertext Preprocessor”.
+- “PHP: Hypertext Preprocessor”.

 - It is integrated with a number of popular databases, including MySQL, PostgreSQL, Oracle, Sybase, Informix, and Microsoft SQL Server.